Banner Image

 4. Classifications

 Horses come in different classifications depending on their performances.
-It’s essentially a framework for competitive racing to ensure that each race should have a decent number of contenders.
+It’s essentially a framework for competitive racing to ensure that each race should have a decent number of contend🍌ers.
 Our advice here is really simple, and that is to not only stake on the top grades.
-Often, lower-grade races actually have contenders that are not as big, meaning if the market🦹 you🌼 prefer is To Win, they could provide your best betting opportunities.
+Often, lower-grade races actually have contenders that are not as big, meaning if the market you prefer is To Win, they could provide your best betting opportunities.

 5. Utilise the process of elimination

-People often think that betting correctly is about identifying a winner.
-But often, it’s actually more tactically sound to work backwardsꩵ.
+People often thiౠnk that b⛦etting correctly is about identifying a winner.
+But often, it’s actually more tactically sound to work backwards.
 Identify the weakest links and eliminate them from contention, then work your way up until you don’t feel confident to eliminate any more.
 What you should be left with is a much depleted set of remaining options that are easier to comprehend.

 6. Odds quality